 The choices that our friends make are especially important: we’re twice as likely to pay attention to recommendations from friends than recommendations from other sources.
 But other forms of Social Proof – approval from acknowledged experts, customer testimonials, user reviews, even celebrity endorsements – all have an impact.

 So how can we use Social Proof in a sales setting?
-It’s tempting to think that we just need to e-mail over a Case Study as part of presenting the value of our offer, but in fact, we need to be consciously using Social Proof throughout the Sales Cycle.
+We might be tempted to think we just need to e-mail over a Case Study as part of presenting the value of our offer, but in fact, we should be using Social Proof consciously throughout the entire Sales Cycle.

 Prospecting